codes1gn/Cancer/README.md

 ```
 After ensuring that all of the environment dependencies are ready, let's start building the project as follows

-**STEP1** The project depends on three externals included that llvm-project, pybind11 and pymlir, so them must be cloned firstly as follow.
+<font color=Blue>**STEP1**</font> The project depends on three externals included that llvm-project, pybind11 and pymlir, so them must be cloned firstly as follow.
 ```sh
 git submodule init
 git submodule update
 ```
 After cloning is complete, llvm-project, pybind11 and pymlir will appear in the external directory.

-**STEP2** Build the Cancer, in order to build project successfully, the LLVM+MLIR must be build successfully first, here provide the complete build script as follow.
+<font color=Blue>**STEP2**</font> Build the Cancer, in order to build project successfully, the LLVM+MLIR must be build successfully first, here provide the complete build script as follow.
 ```shell
 cd Cancer/
 bash script/build_and_install.sh